 We undertake extensive financial market operations involving a variety of financial instruments, including derivatives, and hold large volumes of such financial instruments.
 As a result, our financial condition and results of operations are subject to the risks relating to these operations and holdings.
 The primary risks are fluctuations in interest rates, foreign currency exchange rates and stock prices in and outside of Japan.
-As of March 31, 2022, approximately 26.7% of our total assets were financial instruments which we measure at fair value.
-The aggregate carrying amount of the Japanese government and corporate bonds and foreign bonds, including U.S. Treasury bonds, that we held as of March 31, 2022 was 10.8% of our total assets.
-In particular, the Japanese national government and Japanese government agency bonds accounted for 9.8% of our total assets as of March 31, 2022.
+As of March 31, 2023, approximately 23.2% of our total assets were financial instruments which we measure at fair value.
+The aggregate carrying amount of the Japanese government and corporate bonds and foreign bonds, including U.S. Treasury bonds, that we held as of March 31, 2023 was 11.5% of our total assets.
+In particular, the Japanese national government and Japanese government agency bonds accounted for 10.5% of our total assets as of March 31, 2023.
 If market interest rates decline due to such factors as changes in the monetary policies of central banks in various jurisdictions, the yield on the Japanese government bonds and foreign government bonds that we hold may also decline.
 Furthermore, if short-term interest rates rise to a larger extent than long-term interest rates, our net interest income may be adversely affected as banks, including us, generally pay interest on deposits based on short-term interest rates and earn income on loans based on long-term interest rates.
-While the Bank of Japan has maintained its negative interest rate policy, the central banks in the United States and other major jurisdictions have begun increasing, or signaling that they expect to increase, interest rates in response to rising inflation concerns.
+While the Bank of Japan has maintained its negative interest rate policy, the central banks in the United States and other major jurisdictions have increased interest rates in response to the ongoing inflation.
 If interest rates in and outside of Japan rise, we may incur significant losses on sales of, and valuation losses on, our bond portfolio, and our debt funding costs may also increase significantly.